BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 While many bugs have been found during the development phase, such as layout issues, font size issues, and links not working when committed to GitHub.
 Numerous bugs were noted when writing the JavaScript file however these bugs have been eradicated and no bugs appear to remain.
- - During the testing phase of the game it was noted that one such bug was evident, which required a funtion to be written to delay the next button following the user answering the question, as this would cause the function to execute prior to its predecessor function completing and thus causing the answer buttons of the next question to disappear, leaving the user on a screen with no buttons to progress.
+ - During the testing phase of the game it was noted that one such bug was evident, which required a function to be written to delay the next button following the user answering the question, as this would cause the function to execute prior to its predecessor function completing and thus causing the answer buttons of the next question to disappear, leaving the user on a screen with no buttons to progress.
  - During the course of writing the javascript file numerous small bugs were found and the issues resolved and no further issues appear to be evident in the current version of the game.

 - In relation to the CSS styling of the game application some minor issues were noted with responsiveness on different size devices and a happy medium had to be achieved as I could not get the site to appear uniform on all different types of media devices due to the time constraints of submitting this project and these issues have not been fully addressed and could be addressed in a future update of the game.